mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 We'll start by creating a new iOS project in `Xcode`.
 Open Xcode, click `Create a new Xcode project`, select the `iOS` tab, then select a `Single View Application`.
-In this tutorial, I'll name the project `DemoApplication`:

 ![Image](img/1-create.png)